 - In order to remain eligible for all types of federal, state, and institutional aid, students must maintain Satisfactory Academic Progress (SAP).
 Full-time students enrolled in the fall, spring, or summers semesters (also known as payment periods) must earn a minimum of 24 new credits at the end of two semesters.
 In addition, students must achieve minimum cumulative grade point averages appropriate to progress toward their degree, and they must complete coursework at a regular and sustained pace.
 The full SAP policy, in- cluding the qualitative and quantitative requirements, is at www.lvc.edu/financial-aid/academic-progress.aspx and a hard copy is available in the Fi- nancial Aid Office.
 Finally, full- and part-time students must earn a minimum of 67.0% of total credits attempted.

-- A full-time student who earns fewer than 12 credits in his/her first semester will be placed on “Financial Aid Warning.”
+- A full-time student who earns fewer than 12 credits in their first semester will be placed on “Financial Aid Warning.”
 The student remains eligible for financial aid during the warning semester, but with a specified number of credits to be earned in the second semester to reach the minimum of 24 credits in two semesters.
 Failure to meet this requirement will result in “Financial Aid Suspension,” which means the loss of all financial aid for the subsequent semester.
 Students will always receive a warning semester before being placed on “Financial Aid Suspension.”

 - Part-time students have a lesser credit requirement and are entitled to the same warning semester as indicated above for full-time students: